gurpreetkaur2511/Induction-programme-1/README.md

 ![Proficiency Test](Images/FB_IMG_1754410832980.jpg)

 This day reminded us that college life is not just about academics.
 It’s equally about **personal growth, emotional well-being**, and forming meaningful connections with others.
 From **spiritual grounding to intellectual engagement**, Day 2 gave us a glimpse of the balanced journey ahead.

+## Day 3 : August 4, 2025

+The day began spiritually with the recitation of the Mool Mantra, guided by Dr. Harpreet Kaur, HoD of Applied Sciences.

+We then attended an informative session by our senior Taranpreet Kaur from the Causmic Club, where we learned about the club’s activities and how to join.
+This was followed by an exciting lecture on Motorsports by a mechanical senior, highlighting the engineering behind racing.

+Next, Dr. Priya Darshani continued her session on Universal Human Values, focusing on balancing relationships, physical needs, and right understanding.
+The session was highly interactive and insightful.

+After a lunch break, Prof. Aastik Sharma conducted an engaging English class encouraging students to speak confidently in English and write a letter describing their first day at college.

+The day ended with a Peer-to-Peer (P2P) C++ lecture by our seniors, where we ran our first “Hello World” program and understood variables.
+It was a motivating and hands-on start to our programming journey.

+**Overall, Day 3 was full of learning, interaction, and inspiration.**